precice/micro-manager/docs/model-adaptivity.md

 ## Main Concept

-For scenarios such as FE2 simulations computing all or perhaps only active micro simulations may be still computationally infeasible.
+For certain multiscale scenarios, having an adaptivity strategy that groups the micro simulations into active and inactive simulations may be still computationally infeasible.
 The alternative here is to reduce model complexity via reduced order models (ROMs) or similar.
 Towards this the model adaptivity feature allows for the definition of multiple model fidelities and the switching between those at run-time.